 The Southern Association of Colleges and Schools and Engineering Accreditation Commission of ABET accredit programs at Florida Tech, including the master’s degree in earth remote sensing.

 Small class sizes allow students in the master’s in earth remote sensing program to work closely with professors, who use their expertise to mentor students for success.
 ERS faculty are experienced in disciplines that use remote sensing and hyper-spectral imaging, as well as environmental science, physical oceanography, biogeochemistry, instrumentation, hydrodynamics, and meteorology.
 This interdisciplinary degree also includes instruction from professors in mathematics, physics, chemistry, and engineering.

 Florida Tech’s state-of-the-art facilities support students in the environmental sciences.
 The F.W.
 Olin Engineering Complex offers comprehensive research laboratories equipped with 21st century technology, and the F. W. Olin Life Sciences Building includes a climate change institute and research lab.
 In addition, the Vero Beach Marine Laboratory and the Ralph S. Evinrude Marine Operations Center give students and faculty direct access to local wetlands and coastal environments for research.

 Florida Tech is the perfect choice for an earth remote sensing master’s degree.
 Students interested in answering questions about how the earth’s climate is changing, where storms are traveling, or how extensively plankton is blooming are perfect candidates for a career with environmental firms or collaborating with engineers, scientists, and researchers on earth’s most vital issues.

-Graduates from Florida Tech are well prepared for a career having completed coursework and research based on the latest body of technical knowledge in ERS.
-With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an earth remote sensing master's degree an environment to prepare for the complex scenarios they'll face on the job.
+Graduates from Florida Tech are well prepared for a career, having completed coursework and research based on the latest body of technical knowledge in ERS.
+With a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an earth remote sensing master’s degree an environment in which they can prepare for the complex scenarios they’ll face on the job.